 describe and explain core concepts of moral theory, specifically virtue, duty, passions and practical reason;

 describe and explain divergent fundamental perspectives in moral theory;

 discuss problems of moral philosophy in a clear, coherent and civil manner, both in speech and writing.

 Mode of instruction

 This is not a lecture course.
 All classes will be conducted as structured conversations between the instructor and the students, proceeding more or less like a Socratic dialogue with the week’s reading as the subject matter.
 Students thus improve both their critical thinking skills and their ability to clearly express difficult positions.

-This means it is essential all students are properly prepared before coming to class, which will be ensured by requiring all students to answer questionnaires on their reading beforehand.
-A completed questionnaire serves as an entrance ticket to a seminar.
+This means it is essential all students are properly prepared before coming to class, which will be ensured by requiring all students to write a coherent one page journal on their reading beforehand.
+A journal serves as an entrance ticket to a seminar.

-This teaching style also means the texts and their authors take center stage: Aristotle, Hume, and Kant are the true instructors.
-The classroom instructor is to be regarded as merely a more advanced student, helping along the other students in their attempt to understand the core texts.
+This teaching style also means the texts and their authors take center stage; The classroom instructor is to be regarded as merely a more advanced student, helping along the other students in their attempt to understand the core texts.